vk-cs/docs-public/docs/en/main/additionals/hystax/start/connection/connection.md

 |Identity API Version| API version, (eg 3).|
 |Auth URL| Authentication URL. |

-These data can be obtained in the personal account of VK CS by going to the "Project settings" in the "API keys" tab.
+These data can be obtained in the personal account of VK Cloud by going to the "Project settings" in the "API keys" tab.

 After submitting the form, the manager will request authorization for validation.
 Based on this data, our specialists will create an account on the Hystax Acura controller.
 Log in using the username and password you received to make sure that the account is active.